-Threatened abortion is vaginal bleeding and symptoms that suggest that a woman is at an increased risk of miscarriage.
+Threatened miscarriage is bleeding from the vagina and symptoms that may mean a higher risk of miscarriage.
 It happens during the first 3 months (or 20 weeks) of pregnancy.
-While some women will have bleeding in early pregnancy, a woman may or may not miscarry.
+Not everyone who has bleeding in early pregnancy will miscarry.

 |Fetus in First Trimester|